 For some, underlying religious principles provide a backdrop for traditional psychological approaches to treatment, such as behavior management and other therapies.
 In these cases, spiritual principles come to the foreground sporadically.

 Other organizations weave faith and religion into every piece of the treatment process.
-These groups may reject the involvement of doctors or any kind of medication, believing that the power of prayer, spiritual strengthening and an intimate relationship with God can cure the illness of addiction and send addicts back into the world as healthy, rejuvenated individuals.
+These groups may reject the involvement of doctors or medication-assisted treatment, believing that the power of prayer, spiritual strengthening and an intimate relationship with God can cure the illness of addiction and send addicts back into the world as healthy, rejuvenated individuals.